Can I Eat Expired Oat?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, expiration dates and best quality dates on oat products can sometimes be confusing.
-The expiration date indicates when it's no longer safe to consume the product due to potential food safety risks.
+The dates are manufacturer guidance and not absolute safety indicators to consume the product due to potential food safety risks.
 It's best to toss it out after this date.
 On the other hand, the best quality date refers to when the product is at its peak quality in terms of taste, texture, and freshness.
 Eating it after this date isn't harmful but the quality may decline.
 For example, if you have a box of oatmeal with an expiration date of June 1st and a best quality date of May 15th, you should make sure to eat it before June 1st to avoid any safety issues.
 However, if you eat it a bit after May 15th, it might not taste as fresh but it should still be safe to eat.
 Personally, I like to follow the expiration dates for safety reasons, but I might still use the product a bit after the best quality date if it looks and smells fine.
 Just to be safe, always trust your instincts and use your best judgment!

 How can I tell if Oat has gone bad?